 Cardiac Rhythm Management (Arrhythmia audit)

-The audit aims to improve the care of patients who undergo pacemaker, ICD, CRT and cardiac ablation procedures in the UK, through the collection, analysis and dissemination of data relating to centres across the UK.
-The audit is commissioned by the Healthcare Quality Improvement Partnership (HQIP) and clinical leadership is provided by the British Heart Rhythm Society (BHRS).
+The audit aims to improve the care of patients who undergo pacemaker, implantable cardioverter-defibrillator (ICD), cardiac resynchronization therapy (CRT) and cardiac ablation procedures in the UK through the collection, analysis and dissemination of data relating to centres across the UK.
+The audit is part of the National Cardiac Audit Programme in NHS England.
+Clinical leadership is provided by the British Heart Rhythm Society (BHRS).

 Sarah Ajayi – National Audit of Cardiac Rhythm Management Project Manager

-Shenaka Singarayer – National Audit of Cardiac Rhythm Management Project Manager
+Shenaka Singarayer – National Audit of Cardiac Rhythm Management Project Coordinator

 The first annual report for Arrhythmia as part of NCAP was published on 11 July 2019.